mlaursen/react-md/docs/src/components/DiscoverMore/UpgradeGuides/v1.1.0/README.md

 of the `DataTable` component will now apply `style` and `className` to the responsive container and `tableStyle`/`tableClassName` to the `<table>` when `responsive` is enabled.
 If `responsive` is disabled, the `style` and `className` will be applied to the
 `<table>` and `tableStyle`/`tableClassName` are invalid.

+With the new support for `SVGIcon`s, the `checkedIconChildren`, `checkedIconClassName`, `uncheckedIconChildren` and `uncheckedIconClassName` props have been deprecated.
+Please use the `checkedIcon` and `uncheckedIcon` props instead.

+### TableRow
+The `autoAdjust` prop has now been deprecated for performance reasons.
+Please enable the `grow` prop on one of the `TableColumn` in the header to get the old functionality back.

+### TableColumn
+The `sortIconChildren` and `sortIconClassName` props have been deprecated.
+Please use the `sortIcon` prop instead.

 #### EditDialogColumn
 The `EditDialogColumn` has been updated to automatically stay within the `DataTable`'s responsive container.
 In addition,